a-benamor/pyramid-of-refactoring-1/README.md

 It is the course project of the [Pyramid of Refactoring (Java) - Cleaning Code Gradually](https://www.udemy.com/certificate/UC-b578c0ca-66f0-4468-9b6a-e5b84f491914/) online course by M Wlodek Krakowski.

-During the online course, I have practiced refactoring on a practical example:
+During this course, I have practiced refactoring on a practical example:
  - Emerge the design pattern Interpreter in the existing code.
  - Emerge the design pattern Factory Method in order to hide the complexity of the object creation.
  - Emerge the design pattern Builder.